Outback Highway

-The Outback Highway or Outback Way is a series of roads and dirt tracks linking Laverton, Western Australia and Winton, Queensland.
-At 2719 km, it crosses Central Australia (colloquially known as the Outback), passing through Western Australia, the Northern Territory and Queensland.
+The Outback Highway or Outback Way is a series of sealed and unsealed roads linking Laverton, Western Australia and Winton, Queensland.
+At 2719 km, it crosses Central Australia (the heart of what is colloquially known as the Outback), passing through Western Australia, the Northern Territory and Queensland.
+The Outback Way is often dubbed “Australia’s longest shortcut” because it provides a shorter east–west route across central Australia.

-Proposed upgrade
+Proposed upgrade to a sealed highway

-It has been proposed as a development to provide an inland route between southern Western Australia and northern Queensland as an alternative to the National Highway 1 along either coast.
+The Outback Highway Development Council Inc. (OHDC) is a non-profit alliance of local governments formed in 1998 to lobby for the sealing and upgrading of the Outback Highway (OH).
+It has proposed that the OH be developed to provide an inland route between southern Western Australia and northern Queensland as an alternative to the National Highway 1 along either coast.

+Sections of the Outback Highway

-Roads that make up the highway are:
+Existing roads that make up the highway are :